apatel-gpsw/DotaWeb/README.md

 C# MVC web application to show match details using the Steam APIs.

-`First things first, register yourself on https://steamcommunity.com/dev/apikey and replace the API Key you receive in the App.config`
+`First things first, register yourself on https://steamcommunity.com/dev/apikey and replace the "APIKey" you receive in the web.config`

-**Better Steam API documentation** (Dota Game ID: 570) https://steamwebapi.azurewebsites.net/
+**Steam API documentation used** (Dota Game ID: 570) https://steamwebapi.azurewebsites.net/

 **Subset of useful APIs**